Paul1337/JTester/Readme.md

 Actually, you can pass a function as the second argument.
 In that case you need to get **env** object passed to the function and use its *expect* and *test*.
-Alternatively, you can use this.expect / this.test, but then you have can't use arrow function syntax.
+Alternatively, you can use this.expect / this.test, but then you can't use arrow function syntax.

 ```js
 test('Functional block', (env) => {